 Carolina Nursing is one of only a handful of schools in the country to house a Biobehavioral Laboratory, with the primary purpose of assisting and promoting faculty and students’ efforts in the use of biobehavioral measures and physiological parameters in their research.

-The School not only educates students and performs research in a variety of health care related areas, but also amply serves the community.
+The School not only educates students and performs research in a variety of health care related areas, but also amply serves our local and global communities.

-- Faculty partner with Area Health Education Centers to provide educational programs aimed at improving the health of the people of North Carolina.
+- Faculty partner with North Carolina’s Area Health Education Centers to provide educational programs aimed at improving the health of the people of North Carolina

-- The School maintains clinical partnerships allowing our faculty to practice in some of the best health care organizations and agencies in North Carolina and the nation.
+- The School maintains high quality and diverse clinical partnerships allowing our faculty to practice and our students to learn in some of the best health care organizations and agencies in North Carolina and the nation